 38.6 x 34.3 cm ⏐ 15.2 x 13.5 in (300dpi)

 STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

-Mouse mammary tumour virus (MMTV) particles (red and green), coloured transmission electron micrograph (TEM).
-Incomplete particles are seen in the mammary epithelial cells (brown) with mature viruses in the glandular duct (light blue).
+Mouse mammary tumour virus (MMTV) particles (yellow), coloured transmission electron micrograph (TEM).
 MMTV induces malignant tumours in the mammary glands of certain strains of laboratory mice.
 The virus replicates in the cells of the glands of lactating mice and is transmitted to their offspring in the milk.
 MMTV is a retrovirus, meaning its genetic material is composed of ribonucleic acid (RNA) not the usual DNA (deoxyribonucleic acid).
-Magnification: x8300 when printed at 10 centimetres wide.
+Magnification: x8000 when printed at 10 centimetres wide.

 Model release not required.
 Property release not required.